diffix/explorer/README.md

 ## Usage

-> You will need an access token for the Aircloak Api.
+> You will need an access token for the Aircloak API.
 If you don't have one, ask your local Aircloak admin.

 ### Launching an exploration

-The explorer exposes an `/explore` endpoint that expects a `POST` request containing the url of the Aircloak Api, and authentication token, and the dataset, table and column to analyse.
-Assuming you are running the explorer on `localhost:5000` and you are targeting `https://attack.aircloak.com/api/`:
+Diffix Explorer exposes an `/explore` endpoint that expects a `POST` request containing the url of the Aircloak API, and authentication token, and the dataset, table and column to analyse.
+Assuming you are running the Explorer on `localhost:5000` and you are targeting `https://attack.aircloak.com/api/`:

 ```bash
 curl -k -X POST -H "Content-Type: application/json" http://localhost:5000/explore \